Sexism: Pornography

 Pornography affects people's belief in rape myths.
 So for example if a woman says "I didn't consent" and people have been viewing pornography, they believe rape myths and believe the woman did consent no matter what she said.
 That when she said no, she meant yes.
 When she said she didn't want to, that meant more beer.
 When she said she would prefer to go home, that means she's a lesbian who needs to be given a good corrective experience.
 Pornography promotes these rape myths and desensitizes people to violence against women so that you need more violence to become sexually aroused if you're a pornography consumer.
 This is very well documented.

 Defenders of pornography and anti-censorship activists (including sex-positive feminists) argue that pornography does not seriously impact a mentally healthy individual, since the viewer can distinguish between fantasy and reality.
-They contend that men and women are objectified in pornography particularly sadistic or masochistic pornography, in which men are objectified and sexually used by women.
+Some also contend that both men and women are objectified in pornography, particularly sadistic or masochistic pornography in which men are objectified and sexually used by women.

 Prostitution

 Prostitution is the business or practice of engaging in sexual relations for payment.
+Among sex workers women are generally overrepresented.
 Sex workers are often objectified and are seen as existing only to serve clients, thus calling their sense of agency into question.
 There is a prevailing notion that because they sell sex professionally, prostitutes automatically consent to all sexual contact.
 As a result, sex workers face higher rates of violence and sexual assault.
 This is often dismissed, ignored and not taken seriously by authorities.

 In many countries, prostitution is dominated by brothels or pimps, who often claim ownership over sex workers.
 This sense of ownership furthers the concept that sex workers are void of agency.
 This is literally the case in instances of sexual slavery.

 Various authors have argued that female prostitution is based on male sexism that condones the idea that unwanted sex with a woman is acceptable, that men's desires must be satisfied, and that women are coerced into and exist to serve men sexually.
 The European Women's Lobby condemned prostitution as "an intolerable form of male violence".

 Carole Pateman writes that:Prostitution is the use of a woman's body by a man for his own satisfaction.
 There is no desire or satisfaction on the part of the prostitute.
 Prostitution is not mutual, pleasurable exchange of the use of bodies, but the unilateral use of a woman's body by a man in exchange for money.